 How can I get involved?

 Please contact the project team!
 You can use this website, email, mail or call the project manager.
 The project team encourages public involvement and welcomes all input.
-There will be multiple occasions for you to provide feedback to the team at the Public Hearing anticipated for Fall 2020.
+There will be multiple occasions for you to provide feedback to the team at the Public Hearing scheduled for October 12 to 15, 2020.
 The project team is also available for other meetings with interested groups as needed.

 If you would like to be added to the project mailing list, please provide your name and mailing address by clicking here.
 We welcome your comments!